pbeltram/virtualdisk/readme.txt

 If this is something that was helpful for you, than you can do something to help others too.
 You can check on internet with various charity organizations related to undeveloped countries children education.
-It’s completely up to you, what you can do and what you are willing to do.
+It's completely up to you, what you can do and what you are willing to do.

 This was my motivation for starting this project.
 Primoz Beltram (primoz.beltram@siol.net)